Home/Resources/Tariff Calculator

 What construction materials face 50% tariffs in 2026?

-What is the IEEPA reciprocal tariff and does it stack on top of Section 232?
+What replaced the Section 122 surcharge, and does the new surcharge stack on top of Section 232?

 Are Canadian materials subject to tariffs despite USMCA?